MCreator/MCreator/plugins/mcreator-localization/help/default/tool/spear_dismount_time.md

-The maximum number of seconds that can pass while using the kinetic weapon to dismount a hit entity.
+The maximum number of seconds that can pass while using the spear to dismount a hit entity.